pmcgover/24dev-demo/README.md

 # 24dev-demo Software Digital Portfolio
 An unofficial OSGeo addon to demonstrate and showcase your Software Portfolio via github.com.

-This software is intended to provide users with an smart way to develop, test drive and share applications alongside the Linux [OSGeo Live](https://live.osgeo.org/en/index.html) project and the open source community.
-Developers, students and prospective employers will benefit by viewing the code and project summary on github and verify the user's applications on OSGeo.
-The "24dev" name is a play on words for: "Two For DEVelopment", via the Open Source Community and the Open Source developer.
+This software should provide users with an open source ecosystem to develop, test drive and share applications alongside the Linux [OSGeo Live](https://live.osgeo.org/en/index.html) project.
+Developers, students and prospective employers will benefit by viewing the user's project code and summary on [Github](https://github.com) then verifing the applications on OSGeo.
+The "24dev" name is a play on words for: "Two For DEVelopment", via the open source Community and the Open Source developer.
+Minimal prerequisites include familiarity with the Linux operating system and Bash Shell scripting.

 ## 24dev High Level Use Cases
 The 24dev process involves 3 [Use Case Actors](https://en.wikipedia.org/wiki/Actor_(UML)): student, teacher and